Nonstandard solutions for a perturbed nonlinear Schr\"{o}dinger system with small coupling coefficients\protect\thanks{A perturbed nonlinear Schr\"{o}dinger system: Abstract

-Supposing that $V_1$ and $V_2$ have local minimum in an open set $\Lambda$, we construct a new penalized function to show the problem has a family of nonstandard solutions $\{w_{\epsilon} = (u^1_{\epsilon},u^2_{\epsilon}):0<\epsilon<\epsilon_{0}\}$ concentrating synchronously provided $\beta>0$ is suitably large and small.
-All decay rates of $V$ are admissible in this paper and our work is the first semiclassical study for the problem when $\beta>0$ is small.
-Moreover, we know the location of concentration points in the case $\beta>0$ small and $p\ge 2$ by local Pohozaev identities, see their applications in \cite{GPS,PWY} for example.
+When $p\ge 2$ and $\beta>0$ is suitably small, we show that the problem has a family of nonstandard solutions $\{w_{\epsilon} = (u^1_{\epsilon},u^2_{\epsilon}):0<\epsilon<\epsilon_{0}\}$ concentrating synchronously at the common local minimum of $V_1$ and $V_2$.
+All decay rates of $V_i(i=1,2)$ are admissible and we can allow that $\beta>0$ is close to $0$ in this paper.
+Moreover, the location of concentration points is given by local Pohozaev identities.
+Our proofs are based on variational methods and the penalized technique.}